RAN3D/foglet/README.md

 This project aims to provide examples for Spray-wrtc protocol created by Chat-Wane (see References).

+We used a list of ice servers provided by [Xirsys WebRTC Cloud](http://xirsys.com/) in order to provide functionnal examples.

 ## Installation

 Built and test with Node :  **v7.0.0**